edisonlee0212/EvoEngine-Archived/README.md

 ## Main features
 Here are the features that already exist in the EvoEngine.
  - Modularized Design
-    - Removable WindowLayer, RenderLayer, PhysicsLayer, EditorLayer, etc.
+    - Removable WindowLayer, RenderLayer, EditorLayer, etc.
     - E.g. Offscreen rendering by unloading WindowLayer and EditorLayer.
  - Complete Entity Component System (ECS)
     - Cache-friendly data component, similar to the ComponentData in Unity Engine.